 The most important result of the GLM from the objectives of this study are that land cover type was a significant factor in CDV diagnosis, specifically High, medium and low intensity developed were a risk factor for CDV diagnosis.
-There are a number of reasons why urban areas could be resulting in higher likelihood of CDV in wild mesocarnivores.
+There are a number of reasons why urban and suburban areas could be resulting in higher likelihood of CDV in wild mesocarnivores.
 Urban areas often possess abundant resources for anthropophilic species, such as raccoons, which may not be prone to seasonal fluctuations.
 These resources include food supplies (e.g., household waste) but also shelter.
 As a result, urban and suburban areas are capable of supporting much greater raccoon population densities (Prange et al. 2003).
 In addition to there being a greater quantity of resources in urban areas, there tends to be greater aggregation of resources.
 This clumping of resources, for example at a large landfill site, results in two factors which are of importance in disease transmission; they result in migration of individuals into the area and in exceptionally high contact rates between not only member of the same species but between members of different species.
 Contact rates play a vitally important role in disease transmission with higher population density resulting in greater contact rates and consequently greater rates of disease transmission (Hu et al. 2013).
 One particular study showed this higher population density in response to resource availability resulted in higher parasite richness and increased prevalence of the zoonotic nematode B. procyonis in raccoons(Wright and Gompper 2005).
 A Study by Hwang et al showed higher prevalence of severe fever with thrombocytopenia syndrome virus antibodies in urban dwelling feral cats than in their rural counterparts (Hwang et al. 2017).
 And canine distemper virus cases are more prevalent in urban and suburban counties than in rural counties, which support a much lower population density of raccoons (Taylor et al. 2021).
 There is an added potential layer of complexity to additional resource provision as increased birth rates in this situation increase the abundance of susceptible juvenile hosts compared to a natural environment.
-Finally there is the question on how the quality of this diet (Schulte-Hostedde et al. 2018) affects the immune response of these individuals and whether this may also result in greater amount of pathogen shedding.
+Finally, there is the question on how the quality of this diet (Schulte-Hostedde et al. 2018) affects the immune response of these individuals and whether this may also result in greater amount of pathogen shedding.
 There is also the possibility that closer contact with domestic dogs in an urban setting results in more CDV spillover events into wildlife populations than in rural areas.
-Howver there may also be potential sourcres of bias in urban area skewing the results.
-As this is passively collected data that generally comes from animals found dead or moribund, or exhibiting neurologivcal signs (in which case they are first submitted for rabies testing) then these are more likely to be seen and reported to the appropriate state authority in an urban area as there are more people there who would see the animal.
+However, there may also be potential sources of bias in urban area skewing the results.
+As this is passively collected data that generally comes from animals found dead or moribund, or exhibiting neurological signs (in which case they are first submitted for rabies testing) then these are more likely to be seen and reported to the appropriate state authority in an urban area as there are more people there who would see the animal.